 Pressing this button will start the Auto Cycle for Both Banks.
 First the Left bank will be cut to the set parameters.
 The spindle will go to the Clearance Height and Roll over to the Right bank and cut it to the set parameters.
 The Spindle will again go to the Clearance Height and roll over to the Left bank.
 The machine will go idle at this point.

 Lifter Bore Mode 3 Axis

 Lifter Bore programs are built the same as described in the Bore Mode 3 Axis.
-Only the differences will be discussed in this section.
+The differences in locating the bores and tooling will be discussed in this section.